On the dynamics of a dark sector coupling: Discussion and Summary

 Finally, we consider the most generalized interacting scenarios in which both the coupling and the dark energy equation of state are dynamical.
 Following the stability criteria~\cite{Gavela:2009cy} to have divided the parameter space.
 For model A in its phantom region ($w_0^p<-1$ and $w_e^p<-1$, i.e. \textbf{$\xi_0 \xi_a w_0^p w_e^p${\bf IDE}$Q_A$}), the coupling parameters are required to be negative, and we find evidence at $95\%$~CL ($68\%$~CL) significance for an early dark energy component (a dynamical coupling) for CMB+BAO+Pantheon.
 In the case of the model \textbf{$\xi_0 \xi_a w_0^q w_e^q${\bf IDE}$Q_A$}, the energy flow is reversed and therefore $\Omega_{m0}$ ($\sigma_8$) takes much lower (higher) values than within the minimal $\Lambda$CDM scenario.
 For CMB+BAO+Pantheon a non-zero value of $\xi_0$ and $w_0^q$ are found at more than $95\%$~CL, or an indication for a quintessence interacting model.
 Concerning model B within its phantom region (\textbf{$\xi_0 \xi_a w_0^p w_e^p${\bf IDE}$Q_B$}) the results are very similar to model A in this very same region, finding evidence at $95\%$~CL ($68\%$~CL) significance for an early dark energy component (a dynamical coupling) for CMB+BAO+Pantheon.
 Model \textbf{$\xi_0 \xi_a w_0^q w_e^q${\bf IDE}$Q_B$} instead provides results in agreement with the canonical non-interacting case except for slightly larger (smaller) values of $\Omega_{m0}$ ($\sigma_8$) for the CMB alone data, due to the energy exchange among the dark sectors.

 \end{itemize}

 Our summary above clearly states that interacting cosmologies have a very rich phenomenology.
 In particular, really interesting are those cases, where a dark energy component different from the cosmological constant at early times, and a coupling different from zero today are explored, that for the full combination CMB+BAO+Pantheon can alleviate both the $H_0$ and $S_8$ tensions, as for example for the \textbf{``$\xi_0w_0^{p}w_e^{p}$IDE$Q_A$''} model.
-Scenarios in which the coupling parameter is time dependent are highly promising and are expected to be strongly constrained with upcoming cosmological observations.
+Scenarios in which the coupling parameter is time dependent are highly promising, even from the Bayesian point of view, and are expected to be strongly constrained with upcoming cosmological observations.